 Effective July 13, 2020, in-person arbitration panel hearings resumed.
-For good cause shown (E.g. underling medical conditions making one more vulnerable to the impact of COVID-19), ANY litigant, attorney, witness, and/or interested party wanting to appear and participate via some type of ACT (advanced communication technology) in lieu of in-person MUST notify the Court Administrator's involved arbitration staff no less than seven (7) business days prior to the scheduled date to allow for a review of that request and/or if allowed, those necessary arrangements be made.
+For documented medical cause shown (E.g. underling medical conditions making one more vulnerable to the impact of COVID-19 and has been instructed by a treating physician to avoid public settings), ANY litigant, attorney, witness, and/or interested party wanting to appear and participate via some type of ACT (advanced communication technology) in lieu of in-person MUST notify the Court Administrator's involved arbitration staff no less than seven (7) business days prior to the scheduled date12 to allow for a review of that request and/or if allowed, those necessary arrangements be made.
 (These requests are to be timely submitted via email to the Court Administrator's arbitration office at DelcoArbitration @co.delaware.pa.us.)

 Salient personnel of the Court Administrator's office will timely provide all interested parties written notice as to the date, time and location of arbitration panel schedulings and are expected in such regard to make good faith efforts to afford reasonable advanced notification of both initial listings and any necessary reschedulings.
-However, to the extent as may be applicable, Delaware County local rule 1303(A)(1)(v) is SUSPENDED until further notice.
+However, to the extent as may be applicable, Delaware County local rule 1303(A)(1)(v) is SUSPENDED until further notice.13